 On the other hand, you’ll also want to make sure that the whole thing fits where you place it so there’s a definite tradeoff happening.
 Larger capacity, larger appliance, harder to place.

-It’s a good idea to figure out a few dishes you’re going to want to try cooking before you even get going and measure them to make sure that you’ll be able to enjoy things.
+It’s a good idea to figure out a few dishes you’re going to want to try cooking before you even get going and measure the pans and get a rough estimate of the food to make sure that you’ll be able to enjoy the things which you want.

 Microwaves tend to be tough.
 They pretty much have to be in order to be safe to use, since the magnetron works by emitting radiation in an enclosed space.

 Unfortunately, that physical toughness doesn’t always translate into a truly durable appliance, since things have a tendency to break down over time.